-Welcome to Accenture’s guide to getting started in triathlon and preparing for the Accenture Mixed Team Challenge.
-We’ve joined forces with our partner British Triathlon to bring you insights from the experts, providing you with all the information you need to take you from complete novice to the start line at an Accenture Mixed Team Challenge race.
+Welcome to Accenture’s guide to getting started in triathlon and preparing for a sprint or relay race.
+We’ve joined forces with our partner British Triathlon to bring you insights from the experts, providing you with all the information you need to take you from complete novice to the start line at an event.
 From equipment, nutrition and hydration advice to training plans, you’ll find everything you need to start your triathlon journey.

 It’s important to consider what you wear under your wetsuit.
 If a tri suit is not for you here are some alternatives:

 Men: fitted swimwear, such as jammers, are preferable to baggy swim shorts.
-You may be able to do the bike and run in them afterwards or put other shorts on over them in transition (see page X) if you aren’t comfortable completing the rest of the race in fitted shorts.
+You may be able to do the bike and run in them afterwards or put other shorts on over them in transition if you aren’t comfortable completing the rest of the race in fitted shorts.

 Women: a comfortable fitted swimsuit will suffice.
 Preferably a one-piece that you can quickly put your running or cycling kit on top of if you are competing in the other legs.
 Many participants wear a quick-drying sports bra under their swimsuit or tri suit, as they normally don’t offer enough support by alone.